Timeline showing how boat propulsion machinery was developed

 -

-excess of 18 knots.
+Miranda - built by Thornycroft, yard no.10 astonishes naval experts with a speed in excess of 18 knots.
 A paper was given to the Institute of Naval Architects by Professor Bramwell

 - 1871 first use of a steam launch the Henley Royal Regatta